vitorhugo1207/Maid-chan/commands/README.md

 <br>

-Note: The bot use prefix: ``m!``, but may vary depending on server config.
+Note: The bot default prefix: ``m!``, but may vary depending on server config.
 Mention the bot to show bot's prefix of the server.

 ---
 <!-- ---------------------------------------------- -->